Climate change is already reshaping how women work and earn.

 What We Are Seeing on the Ground

-Evidence from SEWA Cooperative Federation’s work shows that climate impacts vary across sectors but share common patterns.
-In agriculture, changing rainfall and temperature affect cropping decisions and input use.
-In urban settings, heat stress alters work hours, productivity, and safety—especially for home-based and cooperative-based workers.
+Climate impacts vary across sectors but show common patterns.
+In agriculture, rainfall variability affects cropping cycles and input decisions.
+In urban and home-based work, heat stress alters work hours, productivity, and safety.

-The Workspace Mapping Study documents how extreme heat directly affects women artisans’ work environments, highlighting differences between home-based and shared workspaces, and revealing gaps in infrastructure and adaptive support.
+The Workspace Mapping Study highlights how extreme heat directly affects women artisans’ work environments showing differences between home-based and shared workspaces, and gaps in infrastructure that limit adaptation.

 Our Approach